(Removed) Recover symbol timing phase using squaring method

-Squaring Timing Recovery will be removed in a future release.
+Squaring Timing Recovery has been removed.
 Use the Symbol Synchronizer block instead.

 Timing Phase Recovery sublibrary of Synchronization